 Look, I am just as open to embracing all things healthy as the next gal.
 But I can also spot nonsense when I see it [including my own lemming-like adoption of many ridiculous fads and crazes].

 I’m willing to own those mistakes and laugh at myself for buying into all the bluster and bullshit.

-To those blowhards who actually believe their own hubris, I offer a gift: a video that may inspire them to take it down a notch.
+To those blowhards who actually believe their own hubris, I offer a gift: a video from our friends at Funny or Die.
+Perhaps it’ll inspire them to take it down a notch.